 - Give content meaningful titles and summaries so resources are not just referenced by Week 1, Lecture 1 – this shows when the lecture took place but not what it covered.

-- You can add “Course Links” to your content in Learn.
+- You can add links to your content in Drupal.
 This allows you to link to content in a different section without having to duplicate content.

 Looking back at courses studied in previous years

 - Students have access to their courses studied in previous years and may wish to review content so meaningful titles can aid them in finding the materials they are looking for

 Following up on an announcement / notification in Learn